MicrosoftDocs/learn/learn-pr/azure/visualize-data-workbooks/includes/2-azure-workbooks-overview.md

 Workbooks are the foundation for many of the Azure monitor insights.
-You can use Workbook's flexible canvas for free-form data exploration to extract data from multiple data sources and combine them into an individualized report.
-Azure Workbooks combine text, log queries, metrics, and parameters, and include multiple kinds of visualizations and analyses to create rich interactive reports with a single tool.
+Workbooks provide a flexible canvas for free-form data exploration.
+Azure Workbooks combine text, log queries, metrics, and parameters, and include multiple kinds of visualizations and analyses.
+Use Workbooks to extract data from multiple data sources and combine them into an individualized report.
 You can share Workbooks with your team in the Azure portal, to interactively gather and share information.

 Workbooks are helpful to analyze things like: